 The HOME rehearsal space would create the possibility for researching ideas in a safe, open workshop-like environment, embracing the potential of interdisciplinary collaboration: the combination of molecules, such as bodies, gestures, sounds, videos, spaces and objects, that form unexpected arrangements.
 The Pit Theatre would provide us with further possibilities and resources to experiment with our findings.

 Lina Hermsdorf - State 0

 Interesting find.
-The work explores similar themes to my current endeavours: power politics; interaction of biological and technological structures; cross-disciplinary performance making.
+The work explores power politics, interactions of biological and technological structures, and cross-disciplinary performance making.

 “For her first institutional show in the UK, Lina Hermsdorf presents an architectural transformation of Flat Time House with an immersive sound installation throughout John Latham’s studio home.
 For this new commission, Hermsdorf uses large sheets of reinforced glass to divide the rooms of Flat Time House creating different sound spaces in which viewers may experience a temporal dissonance.
 The exhibition environment is used as a time-based medium with the viewer at the centre of a series of non-linear scripted narratives.
 Over the course of the show performances will take place within the installation.”